desilvai/n26-transactionStats/README.md

 Additional Verification
 -----------------------
 Due to time constraints, my verification was limited.
-I did reach 96% line coverage according to IntelliJ's coverage checker and the remaining 4% of lines that were uncovered have been manually checked  covered).
+I did reach 96% line coverage according to IntelliJ's coverage checker and the remaining 4% of lines that were uncovered have been manually checked.
 I would like to also do performance testing and static analysis to check for possible concurrency issues (especially since testing is generally ineffective with respect to concurrency).
 I ran FindBugs, but it really wasn't helpful (all detected issues are things that Kotlin protects me from).